-Europe’s second division expert David of gives you the lowdown from another entertaining weekend of Ligue 2 action.
+Europe’s second division expert David of Below the Top League gives you the lowdown from another entertaining weekend of Ligue 2 action.

 Angers, Caen, Creteil and Clermont are the early pacesetters as they leave matchweek 2 with the only 100% records.
 On the Friday night, Creteil and Caen sealed wins with last gasp winners but Clermont had an easier run of it.
 Caen travelled to Laval and fell behind 28 minutes in when Christian Bekamenga turned in a cross from 10 yards out to put the home side ahead, but were back level 3 minutes before the half time whistle through a Ngolo Kante strike from the edge of the box.
 That is how it stayed until 3 minutes before the end when Mathieu Duhamel headed in the winner.
 Creteil had to work hard for their win at home to Metz; They took the lead on 29 minutes with a Faneva Ima Andriatsima effort, but were pegged back before half time when Diafra Sakho equalised.
 Creteil took 4 minutes after the interval to regain the lead through a Cheikh Ndoye goal but Sakho equalised once again and it looked to be heading to a draw.
 Ndoye, however, had other ideas and scored the winning goal 2 minutes from time.

 A Mana Dembele goal 12 minutes in away at Le Harve was enough to make it 2 wins out of 2 for the side from Auvergne, and despite some pressure from the home side before the end but held on to make it 6 points out of 6.
 On Saturday Angers carried on their great start to the season as a Jeremy Henin goal on 25 minutes was enough for all 3 points at home to Chateauroux.
 Le Harve and Laval are in a group of 4 sides which head into matchweek 3 without a point on the board.